 Dubbed “FashionAI,” the pilot boutique harnesses artificial intelligence capabilities for a stress-free shopping experience.
 While it is only open for a few days, the store will act as a temporary testing ground for innovative retail formats.

-“AI-assisted shopping brings the compelling elements of online purchasing to the physical store, creating a truly unique, personalized customer experience,” Laura Sossong, consulting manager at Boston Retail Partners, Boston.
+“AI-assisted shopping brings the compelling elements of online purchasing to the physical store, creating a truly unique, personalized customer experience,” said Laura Sossong, consulting manager at Boston Retail Partners, Boston.
 “Consumers who desire a meaningful in-store experience but want the added benefits of styling tips, convenience and individualized customer service are sure to embrace this hybrid offering.”

 Ms. Sossong is not affiliated with Alibaba but agreed to comment as an industry expert.
 Alibaba was reached for comment.